SMARTe Extension: Enrich anywhere you work

 7) Essential Tools and Resources

-I’ve spent years dialing numbers and learning the art of cold calling.
-In my experience, a methodical approach transforms each call from a gamble into an opportunity.
-Here are the six steps I use to make every cold call count.
+A methodical approach turns each call from a gamble into something closer to a repeatable process.
+Here are the eight steps I use to make a cold call count.

 Step 1: Build Your Ideal Prospect List